tent/tent.io/source/trademark-legal.md

 These Terms may change at any time without notice.

-For more information regarding the authorized uses of these items please please email support@tent.io.
+For more information regarding the authorized uses of these items please email support@tent.io.